kisslerlab/kisslerlab.github.io/_pages/home.md

 ## News
 ### 2022
+- __Oct 11:__ Our manuscript on the impact of chronic comorobidities on pediatric antibiotic prescribing is now out in [CID](https://academic.oup.com/cid/advance-article/doi/10.1093/cid/ciac811/6748284)!
 - __Sep 7-9:__ Stephen will be at the [MIDAS Network Annual Meeting](https://midasnetwork.us/midas-network-annual-meeting-midas-2022/).
 - __Aug 10-13:__ Stephen will be at the [Contagion on Complex Social Systems](https://www.colorado.edu/amath/caccss2022){:target="_blank"} workshop at the University of Colorado Boulder. <br>
 Talk: [_Linking viral kinetics with disease transmission and control_](/talks/Kissler_CCSS/index.html)